 In the spring of 2015, the Rev. Marta Valentín resigned to accept a position with the New England Region of the UUA as Congregational Life Consultant.
-The church is now being served temporarily by an interim minister, the Rev. Steven Edington, from 2015-2018.
+The church was served by an interim minister, the Rev. Steven Edington, from 2015-2018.
 Our current settled minister, the Rev. Lara Hoke, was called unanimously on April 29, 2018 and began serving on August 1, 2018.

 The original church building was located on the eastern triangle of Littleton Common.
 It was across the street from the large white house now standing at 20 Meetinghouse Road.
 The meeting house, as it was then called, was used as far back as the ordination of the Reverend Mr. Shattuck in 1717, but it was not completed until 1723.
 It seems to have been a simple building in the usual style of the time, with doors on three sides, and square pews around those three walls.
 It probably did not have a steeple, a bell, or a gallery.
 After the building was finished, the square pews were assigned as family pews.
 This was done first with respect to age and then by income, with preference going to the wealthiest members.
 Others who did not have family pews were seated in the center, the women on one side and the men on the other.
 The seating of these people was done annually.
 Agreement on the arrangement was not easily reached.
 The committee assigned to do the seating frequently saw their efforts rejected.
 Afterwards they would be instructed to construct a new plan.